-The objective of creating Odisha Sports Development Fund (OSDF) is to supplement and complement the mandated activities of the Sports and Youth Services Department by way of providing additional financial resources in case of inadequate or absence of budgetary provision for the desired activity.
-The expenses met under OSDF are for activities which are important to be undertaken for the larger interest of sports in the State but are not covered under the ambit of existing scheme/programme.
+The objective of creating Odisha Sports Development Fund (OSDF) is to supplement and complement the mandated activities of the Sports & Youth Services Department by way of providing additional financial resources in case of inadequate or absence of budgetary provision for the desired activity.
+The expenses met under OSDF are for activities which are important to be undertaken for the larger interest of sports in the state but are not covered under the ambit of existing schemes/ programmes.

 Kalinga Lancers and Hockey are Odisha’s priorities.
-What are your plans for?
+What are your plans for them?

-How are you planning to promote other athletics other than Hockey?
+How are you planning to promote other sports other than Hockey?